 Cannabis Stocks Get an Upgrade, but Regulation Continues to Generate Headwinds

 The issue is that over production and steady demand for Cannabaliod (CBD), have placed downward pressure on hemp and cannabis stock prices.
 Looking forward, for this industry to flourish there will need to be some change to the consumption rules for CBD.
-Currently, CBD is not considered a dietatary supplement which makes it illegal to put in to drings and food.
+Some companies have withstood the financial losses due to a widespread of products offered.
+Also, they’ve from being based in UK it has avoided the US market’s volatility due to legislation changes.
+Currently, CBD is not considered a dietary supplement which makes it illegal to put in to drinks and food.

 What Can Hemp Be Used For?